 You will be asked to choose which department, concentration, and enrollment option you would like to be considered for during the application process.
 All options employ the same standards and criteria for admissions.

-Please visit the individual departments website listed below for complete information on admissions requirements and application instructions.
+Please visit the individual degree-granting departments website listed below for complete information on admissions requirements and application instructions.
 Each technical department differs slightly in their specific requirements:

 - Civil & Environmental Engineering